build-on-aws/content/posts/auto-scaling-kinesis-data-streams-apps-on-kubernetes/index.md

 date: 2023-06-20
 ---

-Want to learn how to auto-scale your Kinesis Data Streams consumer applications on Kubernetes, so you can save on costs and improve resource efficiency?
-This blog offers a step-by-step guide on how to do just that.
+This blog offers a step-by-step guide on how to auto-scale your Kinesis Data Streams consumer applications on Kubernetes, so you can save on costs and improve resource efficiency.

 ## What is Amazon Kinesis and Kinesis Data Streams?